card header icon

 Future Business Leaders of America (FBLA) Principal Davenport

-FBLA inspires and prepares students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences.
+FBLA inspires and prepares students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences

-Debate - Ms.Court
+Debate - Ms.Court faculty adviser

 High school debate is a collaborative activity that involves researching, preparing, and presenting arguments on a controversial topic, known as a resolution.
 With help from a debate coach, students will learn skills to compete in tournaments to present the case on their topic.

-Debate Meeting Information: Tuesday 3:30 pm-4:30 pm
+Debate Meeting Information: Tuesday, 3:30 pm-4:30 pm

 Model UN - Ms.Court